abhaynayar/obsidian/books/pma.md

 C:\>rundll32.exe DLLname, Export arguments
 ```

-- Sometimes Windows doesn't know how to run dlls automatically, for that we use the above command.
+- Sometimes Windows doesn't know how to run dlls automatically, for that we
+  use the above command.
-- Wherein export arguments specifies the function name to be run inside the dll.
+- Wherein export arguments specifies the function name to be run inside the
+  dll.
 - We can use PEview or PE Explorer to see all the exported functions.
-- Instead of function names, we can also have ordinals which should be prepending by a `#`.
+- Instead of function names, we can also have ordinals which should be
+  prepending by a `#`.
-- You can even turn a DLL into an executable by modifying the PE header and changing its extension
+- You can even turn a DLL into an executable by modifying the PE header and
+  changing its extension

-Process monitor
+Process monitor:

-- Monitor certain registry, file system, network, process, and thread activity.
+- Monitor certain registry, file system, network, process, and thread
+  activity.
 - To stop procmon from capturing events, choose File > Capture Events.
-- Clear all currently captured events to remove irrelevant data by choosing Edit > Clear Display.
+- Clear all currently captured events to remove irrelevant data by choosing
+  Edit > Clear Display.
-- Usually you will have a lot of events in procmon, to focus, use Filter > Filter.
+- Usually you will have a lot of events in procmon, to focus, use Filter >
+  Filter.
-- You can also find some common filters as buttons in the toolbar: registry, file-system, network, process.
+- You can also find some common filters as buttons in the toolbar:
+  registry, file-system, network, process.

-Process explorer
+Process explorer:

-- You can double-click a process on the left panel and hit verify to check the digital signature.
+- You can double-click a process on the left panel and hit verify to check
+  the digital signature.
-- In this properties window, you can also go to the strings tab to check the strings in the process.
+- In this properties window, you can also go to the strings tab to check
+  the strings in the process.
-- Both the procmon and procexp can be launched directly through `live.sysinternals.com`.
+- Both the procmon and procexp can be launched directly through
+  `live.sysinternals.com`.
-- You can analyzing malicious processes by right clicking and launching dependency walker.
+- You can analyzing malicious processes by right clicking and launching
+  dependency walker.

 ### Chapter 8 - Advanced Dynamic Analysis

-- When you step over a function that never returns, it is good to use the record and replay using VMware.
+- When you step over a function that never returns, it is good to use the
+  record and replay using VMware.
-- If an application doesn't handle an exception (first chance) it is given to the debugger as second chance.
+- If an application doesn't handle an exception (first chance) it is given
+  to the debugger as second chance.
-- Malwares usually cause first chance exceptions unless they are in environments they don't like.
+- Malwares usually cause first chance exceptions unless they are in
+  environments they don't like.
-- Single stepping is implemented as an exception in the OS level by setting the trap flag.
+- Single stepping is implemented as an exception in the OS level by setting
+  the trap flag.